Officers who allegedly forced man to lick public urinal indicted on civil rights offenses

 Authorities allege Rabago and Ramones responded to a trespassing complaint where they came across the victim and forced him to lick a urinal in a public restroom.

-The alleged misconduct was reported by another officer from the Honolulu Police Department who responded.
+The alleged misconduct was reported last year by another officer from the Honolulu Police Department who responded.
 The department subsequently turned the case over to the FBI.
-Rabago and Ramones were also placed on unpaid leave.
+Rabago and Ramones were stripped of their guns and badges in February 2018.

-Megan Kau, an attorney representing Rabago and Ramones, told NBC News on Sunday that they maintain their innocence and are confident a jury of their peers will acquit them.
+Megan Kau, an attorney representing Rabago, told NBC News on Sunday that both officers maintain their innocence and are confident a jury of their peers will acquit them.